CJuanvip/CMEOptions/README.md

 A collection of functions to analyze the CME grain options markets.

+## Requirements

+These scripts rely on Python3 (incl. `numpy` and `scipy`), R, LaTeX (incl. graphicx).
+R and LaTeX should be in the user's PATH.
+Otherwise, the scripts are system-independent.

+## Usage

+`python tp.py (symbol)` where `(symbol)` is one of the commodities defined in `commodities.json`.
+The system is extensible so more commodities can be added to this json doc as long as each argument is well-defined.

+### commodities.json

+Each user-defined symbol must have the following attributes, with examples for the symbol 'S':

+`name`: a user-defined long-form name, e.g. `"Soybeans"` `futures`: the unique string identifying futures in the CME settlements, e.g. `"S Soybean Futures"` `options`: the unique string identifying options in the CME settlements, e.g. `"SOYBEAN OPTIONS"` `strike-divisor`: the divsor to bring strikes to the same order of magnitude as settlement prices. e.g. `100` (9000 -> 90) `has short-dated`: alert to the existence of short-dated option to prevent confusion with the standard options, e.g. `true` `short-dated`: Only necessary if the above is true, the unique string indentifying short-dated options, e.g. `"Short-Dated New Crop Soybean Option"`
+`tick_size`: Only necessary if ticks are not priced in base-10, this is the conversion of a tick to base-10, e.g. `0.125` `sig_figs`: significant decimal figures to use in calculations and charts, e.g. `0` `exchange`: the CME exchange that trades this commodity, e.g. `ags`

 ## sp.py

 sp.py automates the fetching and parsing of the information available from the CME.
 The source data is located at [this ftp link][ftp://ftp.cmegroup.com/pub/settle/stlags].